List of visible minority Canadian cabinet ministers

-The Cabinet of Canada has had 21 visible minorities appointed members.
+The Cabinet of Canada has had 32 visible minorities appointed members.
 A visible minority is defined as "persons, other than Aboriginal people, who are non-Caucasian in race or non-white in colour".

 Pierre De Bané became the first Visible Minority and Arab Canadian to hold a Cabinet position when he was appointed Minister of Supply and Services in 1978 by Prime Minister Pierre Trudeau.
 In 1979, Minister of Labour Lincoln Alexander became the first African Canadian appointed to the Cabinet.
 Hedy Fry became the first Visible Minority female cabinet member when she was appointed Minister for Status of Women and Multiculturalism in 1996.
 Raymond Chan became the first Chinese Canadian to hold a Cabinet Position when he was appointed Asia-Pacific Gateway Minister in 1993, while Herb Dhaliwal was the first South Asian Canadian minister, appointed Revenue Minister in 1997.

-The Department of Multiculturalism has had the most Visible Minority Cabinet ministers, with four.
-Prime Minister Justin Trudeau has appointed a total of 11 ministers of Visible Minorities to cabinet, 7 ministers of Visible Minorities are serving in cabinet as of 2021.
+The Department of Multiculturalism has had the most visible minority cabinet ministers, with four.
+Prime Minister Justin Trudeau has appointed a total of 16 ministers of visible minorities to cabinet, the highest number as of 2025.